- » Special Deals

 - Keep in mind my policies on draping and extent of touch (below), which are not affected by your clothing choice.

 - Direct contact with skin is typically the most relaxing and will provide the most effective treatment.
-Many clients prefer to remove all clothing for their massage, allowing the practitioner’s hands to flow seamlessly across the entire back and from the side of the torso to the upper legs.
+Many clients prefer to remove all clothing for their massage, allowing the therapist's hands to flow seamlessly across the entire back and from the side of the torso to the upper legs.

 - I am happy to provide a massage even if you stay fully-clothed.
 Many aspects of bodywork can be done over clothing as long as the clothing is not bulky.
 Some clients are more comfortable with a thin layer of clothing, usually just over private areas.